How to Fly a Remote Control Plane

 Taking the Plane Out

 So you’ve assembled your plane and familiarized yourself with the basic control principles.
 Now it’s time to take it out for a spin.
+If you plan on recording your first flight from on-board, make sure your GoPro is secured properly – you don’t want that coming loose mid-flight!

 - Power up the radio transmitter first, then the remote control plane.